The following post is from Katie of Kitchen Stewardship: Got Gunk? How to Naturally Clean Your Dishwasher

 And yes, that is immediately after running it and unloading it.
 Yuck.

-When this dishwasher was quite new, we weren’t happy with the job the fancy pot-scrubbing feature was doing (we splurged on the super duper upgrade version and lost the gamble) and called the repair service.
-When the appliance repairman came out, he told me pretty much what I expected – that it was working as well as the manufacturer intended – but he did leave me with a gem that made me glad I wasted my time calling.
+When this dishwasher was quite new, we weren’t happy with the fancy pot-scrubbing feature’s job (we splurged on the super duper upgrade version and lost the gamble) and called the repair service.
+When the appliance repairman came out, he told me what I expected – that it was working as well as the manufacturer intended – but he left me with a gem that made me glad I wasted my time calling.

 How to Naturally Clean a Dishwasher, Straight from the Appliance Repairman’s Mouth